bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 +----+----------+-------+----------+--------+---------------+
 ```

-This allows you to simlify your `WHERE` expression so that you don't have to add numerous `OR` statemetns.
+This allows you to simplify your `WHERE` expression so that you don't have to add numerous `OR` statements.

 ## IS operator

 If you were to run `SELECT * FROM users WHERE about=NULL;` you would get an empty result set as the `=` operator can't be used to check for NULL values.
-Instead you would need to use the `IS` operator instead.
+Instead, you would need to use the `IS` operator instead.

-The `IS` operator is only used to check `NULL` values and the syntax is the following:
+The `IS` operator is only used to check `NULL` values, and the syntax is the following:

 ```
 SELECT * FROM users WHERE about IS NULL;